binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> Absent a clear statement from Congress that there is no mens rea requirement, federal felony statutes should be interpreted to eliminate the mens rea element.</p>

-**MPC sec 2.02 (3):** If there is no mens rea in the statute, the court leaves out negligently and reads in either purposely, knowingly or recklessly.
+**MPC Section 2.02 (3):** If there is no mens rea in the statute, the court leaves out negligently and reads in either purposely, knowingly or recklessly.
 MPC 2.02 (3) “Culpability Required Unless Otherwise Provided.
 When the culpability sufficient to establish a material element of an offense is not prescribed by law, such element is established if a person acts purposely, knowingly or recklessly with respect thereto.”

-**NYPL Sec.
-15.15 (2):** “A statute defining a crime, unless clearly indicating a legislative intent to impose strict liability, should be construed as defining a crime of mental culpability.”
+**NYPL Section 15.15 (2):** “A statute defining a crime, unless clearly indicating a legislative intent to impose strict liability, should be construed as defining a crime of mental culpability.”

 <p style="margin-left:7%; margin-right:10%;"><b>Garnett v.
 State (1993)</b> (20-year old D with cognitive disabilities had sexual intercourse with 13-year old, who became pregnant; charged with statutory rape)</p>